LieberInstitute/spatialLIBD/inst/app/www/documentation_spe.md

 * `Reduced dimensions`: which reduced dimension to visualize on the `clusters (interactive)` tab.
 Only the first two dimensions will be shown.
 * `Continuous variable(s) to plot`: which gene(s) or continuous variable(s) (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
 Multiple choices may be selected, in which case "Multi-gene method" controls the method used to combine information from all selected variables.
 * `Multi-gene method`: when selecting more than one continuous variable, the method used to combine information from all selected variables.
+  * `z_score`: to summarize multiple continuous variables, each is normalized to represent a Z-score.
+The multiple scores are then averaged.
+  * `pca`: PCA dimension reduction is conducted on the matrix formed by the continuous variables, and the first PC is then used and multiplied by -1 if needed to have the majority of the values for PC1 to be positive.
+  * `sparsity`: the proportion of continuous variables with positive values for each spot is computed.
 * `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`).
 * `Image name`: the name of the background image to use.
 You can edit this image on the `Edit image` tab.
 * `Spot transparency level`: the transparency of the spots in the visualizations.
 It can be useful if the spot colors are blocking the background image.